Onlyizy/PythonStack/README.md

 # PythonStack
-This is just a python imitation of the famous Java datastructure stack.
-So a stack is a datastructure that Java has.
-In a stack the last element to enter a the datastructure will always be the first one out.
+This is just a python imitation of a Java datastructure called stack.
+The Stack follows the FIFO (First in First Out) and is pretty useful in situations where we have to keep track of the last added element.
+One usecase is the undo function in most text processing applications But the reason why I am creating this repository is to solve a LEETCODE problem <a href=https://leetcode.com/problems/valid-parentheses/ target=_blank>Valid parenthesis</a>